artsy/eigen/docs/preferred_practices.md

 ## Current Preferred Practices

+## History

-The app is written in Objective-C and Swift, with React Native added in 2016.
-We only ship an iOS app, and do not yet use React Native for an Android app.
+The app was initially written in Objective-C and Swift and React Native was added in 2016.
+Some parts of the app are also written with Kotlin.

-Objective-C and Swift (sometimes called "Native" code) are responsible for the following parts of the app:

-- Sign up/in flow ("onboarding").
-- Live Auctions Integration (LAI) view controller and networking.
-- The Auction view controller.
-- The SwitchBoard (see "SwitchBoard" section below) to navigate between view controllers.
-- The top-level tab bar, and each tab's navigation controller.
-- Deep-link and notification handling (via SwitchBoard).
-- Analytics for Native UI.
-- Initializing the React Native runtime.

-Everything else is written in React Native.

-### Use React Native for new feature development

 New features should be built in React Native.
-The React Native runtime currently requires an existing user ID and access token to be loaded, and sign up/in is still handled in Native code.

 - [Why Artsy uses React Native](http://artsy.github.io/blog/2016/08/15/React-Native-at-Artsy/)
 - [All React Native posts on Artsy's Engineering Blog](http://artsy.github.io/blog/categories/reactnative/)